seandjones92/seanjonesapp/content/post/putting-a-site-on-netifly.md

 {{< image src="/img/putting-a-site-on-netifly/putting-a-site-on-netifly 1.png" alt="Netifly Dashboard" position="center" style="border-radius: 8px;" >}}

 I already like how upfront this service is about how much of my resources I've used for the month.
 The next step was to see if my site would build.
 I hit the "New site from Git" button and started working through the deployment wizard.
-After stepping through GitHub integration again (not sure why this is a separate step as my account is already created by leveraging my GitHub profile) and selecting the repository I wanted to build from I was very pleasently surprised that the wizard was able to pickup the correct build settings automatically:
+After stepping through GitHub integration again (not sure why this is a separate step as my account is already created by leveraging my GitHub profile) and selecting the repository I wanted to build from I was very pleasantly surprised that the wizard was able to pickup the correct build settings automatically:

 {{< image src="/img/putting-a-site-on-netifly/putting-a-site-on-netifly 2.png" alt="Create New Site Wizard for Netifly" position="center" style="border-radius: 8px;" >}}